-- How the performance of the business model and the financial assets held within that business model are evaluated and reported to the entity's key management personnel

-- The risks that affect the performance of the business model (and the financial assets held within that business model) and the way those risks are managed

-- How managers of the business are compensated (for example, whether the compensation is based on the fair value of the assets managed or on the contractual cash flows collected)

-Description of the company's assessment.
+- How the performance of the business model and the financial assets held within that business model are evaluated and reported to the entity's key management personnel - The risks that affect the performance of the business model (and the financial assets held within that business model) and the way those risks are managed - How managers of the business are compensated (for example, whether the compensation is based on the fair value of the assets managed or on the contractual cash flows collected) - ^a The expected frequency, value and timing of sales are also important aspects of the Company's assessment.
 The business model assessment is based on reasonably expected scenarios without taking 'worst case' or 'stress case' scenarios into account.
 If cash flows after initial recognition are realised in a way that is different from the Company's original expectations, the Company does not change the classification of the remaining financial assets held in that business model, but incorporates such information when assessing newly originated or newly purchased financial assets goingforward.